 Perhaps the easiest way to fix Unmountable Boot Volume Error is to restart your computer using a Bootable USB Drive and try the Automatic Repair option that becomes available upon restart.

-5. Next, navigate to Troubleshoot > Advanced options > Startup Repair (or Automatic Repair).
+5. On the next screen, navigate to Troubleshoot > Advanced options > Startup Repair (or Automatic Repair).

-6. Click on Next > Windows 10 or the operating system that is currently installed on your Computer.
+6. From the next screen, click on Next and select the operating system (Windows 11/10) that is currently installed on your computer.

 7. Follow the onscreen instructions to complete the Startup Repair process.